In today’s article we take a look at the main causes and effects of water pollution. What can we do to protect one of the few things we rely on?

 Pollution is not always caused by chemicals.
 Sometimes, non-indigenous plant or animal species are inadvertently introduced to an area.
 This can result in big changes in the natural balance of life in an area.

 As I mentioned previously, large levels of natural plants like algae can have devastating effects on aquatic environments.
 Invasive species can have big effects right down the food chain.

 Many people do not worry about water pollution since it does not directly affect them.
 Some people even argue that water pollution is a necessary evil in the name of progress.

 The clean-up costs for polluted groundwater are massive too.
 Sometimes the costs are so huge that a community will just choose to abandon a water source.
-Losing natural water supplies like this is devastating.
+Losing natural water supplies like this is devastating to the environment.

 Groundwater pollution also leaks into other natural water systems like rivers and lakes.
-As this can happen so slowly, it becomes really difficult to pinpoint a source of pollution in the first place.
+As this can happen so slowly, it becomes really difficult to pinpoint the source of pollution in the first place.

 Now that we are aware of the situation, we need to do something about it.
 But what can be done to stop water pollution?

 One of the biggest ways to stop it is through education.
 People know about water pollution, but they do not know how to fix it or how it affects them.

 Water pollution is a mystery.
 It is something that we know is a threat, but since it does not directly affect most people, they are not moved to take action.